hl7ch/ch-lab-order/input/pagecontent/index.md

    * The status of the order at the practitioner site should be supported as well: new order, replaced order (enhanced or partly deleted), printed sample labels, documentation of blood take (additional Information as urine volume and Date and Time of withdrawal of blood).

-### Six Case Studies with Examples for the Order Document
+### Case Studies with Examples for the Order Document

-Using concrete case studies ([en](case-studies-english.html), [de](case-studies-german.html), [fr](case-studies-french.html)), we have created six everyday examples of documents that contain a laboratory order.
+Using concrete case studies ([en](case-studies-english.html), [de](case-studies-german.html), [fr](case-studies-french.html)), we have created everyday examples of documents that contain a laboratory order.
 These are requirements of laboratory analyses in the field of hematology, clinical chemistry, coagulation, infectious serology and microbiology.
 The biological monitoring example covers the special case where several employees of a company send their biological material (serum, urine) to the laboratory for determination of substances hazardous to health (toxicology).

 ### Copyright